Nova Scotia digital animation tax credit

 grant_single_labels|admissibility

-- Canadian-controlled and primarily engaged in film or video production (more than 50%)
+- The corporation must be primarily engaged (more than 50%) in film or video production.

 grant_eligibility_criteria|who_can_apply

-- Canadian-controlled and primarily engaged in film or video production where "primarily" means more than 50%.
+- Canadian-controlled corporations primarily engaged in film or video production (more than 50%)

 grant_eligibility_criteria|who_cannot_apply